Uncovering Social Network Activity Using Joint User and Topic Interaction: Analytic derivation of characteristic quantities

 The differential \Eq{eq:diff_eq_Ng} can be solved for specific values of $m$, $n$.\!\!

 \inlinetitle{Expectation of the cascade intensity}{.}~For $m=0$ and $q=1$, we obtain the differential equation for the expectation of the independent cascade intensity:

 In this form, the first term corresponds to the exponential decay that accounts for the recency of past events, while the second term is the contribution from every neighboring activity at time $t$ for cascade $c$.

-Summing \Eq{eq:diff_eq_g} over $c$ (or equivalently taking $(m,n)=(0,1)$ in \Eq{eq:diff_eq_Nlambda}), we obtain the differential equation for the expectation of user intensity $\mathbb E[\lambda_u(t)]$:
+Summing \Eq{eq:diff_eq_g} over $c$ (or taking $(m,n)=(0,1)$ in \Eq{eq:diff_eq_Nlambda}), we obtain the differential equation for the expectation of user intensity $\mathbb E[\lambda_u(t)]$:

 \Eq{eq:diff_eq_lambda} can be expressed in vectorial form for all users $u$:

 This equation is analogous to the one derived in \cite{deLearningForecastingOpinion2016,farajtabarCOEVOLVEJointPoint2017} and can be analytically solved for the \MIC model, if we consider the initial condition $\mathbb E[\boldsymbol \lambda(0)] = \boldsymbol \mu$: